chanzuckerberg/open-science/collections/_protocols/overview.md

 ---
-title: Sharing protocols
+title: Protocols overview
 category: protocols
 layout: default
 ---

-Overview of protocols sharing
+## Protocols overview

 - what is included in protocols?
 - reagents and physical resources
 - workflows, analytical pipelines
 - connections to containers

 General activities:

 - information about wet lab reagents, methods, and resources
 - analytical pipelines and workflows